 The world of real estate can be confusing for both first-time buyers and sellers.
 Newcomers may not know about all of the closing costs involved.
-Unfortunately, some servicers would take advantage of people’s lack of knowledge about real estate.
+Unfortunately, some servicers have taken advantage of people’s lack of knowledge about real estate.

 RESPA is advantageous to all parties involved in a real estate transaction.
 Let’s take a look at how it protects both buyers and sellers by requiring that information is available to all parties.

-The law also regulates the use of escrow accounts and prevents loan servicers from requiring larger accounts.
-The amount of escrow funds allowed to be collected at the time of its creation is limited to the amount of sufficient funds to pay for closing charges.
+RESPA manages the use of escrow accounts and prevents loan servicers from requiring larger accounts.
+The amount of escrow funds allowed to be collected at the time of an account’s creation is limited to the amount of sufficient funds to pay for closing costs.
 These charges include taxes, insurance and other reasonable payments.

-Finally, the law prohibits home sellers from requiring mortgage loan borrowers to purchase title insurance.
+Finally, RESPA prohibits home sellers from requiring mortgage loan borrowers to purchase title insurance.
 This means that sellers may not force a buyer to purchase title insurance from a specific title insurance company as a selling condition.
 This provision is specifically stated in Section 9 of RESPA.

-Section 8(a) of RESPA states that, “No person shall give and no person shall accept any fee, kickback or thing of value pursuant to any agreement or understanding, oral or otherwise, that business incident to or a part of a real estate settlement service involving a federally related mortgage loan shall be referred to any person.”
-Simply put, it prohibits a person from paying or accepting money or other bribes with the understanding that they will receive business in return.
+RESPA Section 8(a) prohibits a person from paying or accepting money or other bribes with the understanding that they will receive business in return.
 The act goes on to state that no referral or other fees may be incurred for services that are not performed.